 1. Lake Placid, New York

 Do you believe in miracles?
 The site of the 1980 Winter Olympic games and the Miracle on Ice offers a multitude of snowy wonders.
 From skiing and sledding at Whiteface Mountain to ice skating at the Olympic Oval, idyllic Lake Placid in the Adirondack Mountains is a can’t-miss New York vacation for families who truly embrace winter.
-You can cross-country ski at the Cascade Ski Center, go bobsledding at the Mount Van Hoevenberg Slide Center, and even hitch a ride on a dogsled.
+You can cross-country ski at the Adirondack Mountain Club, go bobsledding at Mount Van Hoevenberg, and even hitch a ride on a dogsled on Lake Placid itself.

 NEW YORK STATE OF MIND: 25 Best Things to Do in Buffalo and Niagara Falls USA

 Head to Mirror Lake to join in a pickup game of ice hockey or try your hand at figure skating.
+Nearby Main Street bustles with shops and several options for the requisite hot chocolate stop.
 Every February, the 30-foot-tall tower above the lake opens for toboggan rides.
 Kids will love tubing at the Mount Pisgah Recreation Center, and the whole family will enjoy a horse-drawn sleigh ride through the snow.

 Where to Stay in Lake Placid, New York